J1939 H-Bridge Module

 SMP Trombetta Logo

-An H-bridge is a circuit for reversing DC loads in electric equipment like motors in DC cylinders or linear actuators.
+An J1939 H-bridge circuit is a circuit for reversing DC loads in electric equipment like motors in DC cylinders or linear actuators.
 The simplest form of DC motor is a two-wire configuration, which is the most cost-effective type for OEMs.
 An H-bridge circuit provides motor control in the form of a simple circuit with four switches, either transistors or metal-oxide-semiconductor field-effect transistors (MOSFETs).
 The switches in the H-bridge are arranged strategically to control the current flow direction through the load.

 SMP Trombetta’s J1939 H-bridge module is ideal for operating in harsh conditions.
 We have over a century of experience delivering motor control and thermal management solutions for vehicles in various sectors.
 Here we will explore the features of the J1939 H-bridge module and the applications and benefits of using an H-bridge module for DC motor control.

-J1939 H-Bridge Module Features
+J1939 H-Bridge Circuit Features

 • PWM range between 5Hz and 5000Hz